 He is active as a researcher through the publishing of articles and presenting his works at international conferences as well.

 Fabrizio’s music stems from his collaboration with the musicians he writes for.
 Among the various ensembles he works or has worked with are the Estonian Philarmonic Chamber Choir, Mivos Quartet, L’Arsenale Ensemble, BlowUp!
 Percussion, Paolo Ravaglia, Momir Novakovic, Quartetto Indaco, Tema Quartet, Estica Woodwind quintet, Prezioso String Quartet, unassisted fold etc. His music is performed at important Festival such as “Nuova Consonanza”, “Estonian Music Days”, “RavennaFestival”, “highSCORE Festival”, “UNM Festival”, “VIPA Festival”, “Le forme del suono”, “Commute Festival” and others.

 Alongside Classical Guitar and Piano, he has studied Composition, Electroacoustic Composition and Choral Conducting at the Conservatorio “Ottorino Respighi”.
 Since 2017 he lives in Tallinn where he got his Master’s degree in Classical Composition studying with Toivo Tulev and Helena Tulve.

 He took part in several masterclasses, seminars and workshops with many composers such as Helmut Lachenmann, Julia Wolfe, Stefano Gervasoni, Michael Finnissy, Rebecca Saunders, Ivan Fedele, Filippo Perocco, and others.

-From 2019 he is production assistant in “highSCORE Festival”.
+Since 2019 he works as a production assistant in the “highSCORE Festival”.